TheOutcastVirus/MATH31AH-Obsidian-Notes/content/index.md

 ## Introduction
 Hey there, I'm Vikram Kommera.
 I have been taking notes using [Obsidian](https://obsidian.md/) so far this quarter.
-I have types my notes in LaTeX using the [LaTeX Suite](https://github.com/artisticat1/obsidian-latex-suite) plugin for Obsidian, which allows me to use shortcuts while typing to keep up during lecture.
+I have typed my notes in LaTeX using the [LaTeX Suite](https://github.com/artisticat1/obsidian-latex-suite) plugin for Obsidian, which allows me to use shortcuts while typing to keep up during lecture.

 I have taken notes on most proofs and examples during lecture.
 There may be typos and conceptual mistakes, but I have tried my best to keep this accurate.
 I hope you can find this useful to study for our final.